wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/configuration.md

 - Terminal returns to the command prompt
 - Refreshing the browser shows a connection error (app no longer running)

-> **💡 Concept:** Run `npm run dev` to fire up your server and see your app live.
+💡 **Your dev server cheat sheet:** Run `npm run dev` to fire up your server and see your app live.
 Hit `Ctrl + C` to shut it down.
 You'll use these commands constantly — they're about to become muscle memory.
 ```

 ---